phac-nml/ArborView/README.md

 # Install

 ArborView has no installation or dependancy requirements.
-It can be deployed as a static page by [**clicking here**](http://daad.pages.cscscience.ca/ArborView/).
+It can be accessed as a static page and was already deployed on repository hosting.
+The current version of the web-application can be accessed by [**clicking here**](http://daad.pages.cscscience.ca/ArborView/).

 ### Compatibility

-ArborView is compatible with Windows and Linux operating systems.
+ArborView is compatible with Windows, MacOS and Linux operating systems as it runs on modern web browsers including Chrome, Edge, Firefox, and Safari, which fully support HTML5 standards.

 # Getting Started